Hopalong Cassidy: Television

-Media explosion
+Merchandising success

-Hopalong Cassidy hit like a bombshell on the American scene.
 William Boyd as Cassidy was featured on the cover of national magazines such as Look, Life, and Time.
-Boyd earned millions as Hopalong ($800,000 in 1950 alone), mostly from merchandise licensing and endorsement deals.
-In 1950, Hopalong Cassidy was featured on the first lunchbox to bear an image, causing sales of Aladdin lunch boxes to jump from 50,000 units to 600,000 units per year.
-In 1950, more than 100 companies manufactured $70 million of Hopalong Cassidy products, including children's dinnerware, pillows, roller skates, soap, wristwatches (made by Timex), and jackknives.
+Boyd profited extensively from his work as Hopalong, earning $800,000 in 1950 alone, mostly from merchandise licensing and endorsement deals.
+In 1950, Hopalong Cassidy was featured on the first lunchbox to bear an image, causing sales of Aladdin lunch boxes to rise from 50,000 units to 600,000 units per year.
+In 1950, more than 100 companies manufactured $70 million of Hopalong Cassidy products, including children's dinnerware, pillows, roller skates, soap, Timex wristwatches, and jackknives.

 There was a new demand for Hopalong Cassidy features in movie theaters, and Boyd licensed reissue distributor Film Classics to make new film prints and advertising accessories.
 Another 1950 enterprise saw the home-movie company Castle Films manufacturing condensed versions of the Paramount films for 16mm and 8mm film projectors; they were sold through 1966.

 Radio

 At a time when radio shows were being converted to new television series, the Hopalong Cassidy TV showings inspired a new radio series.
-The Mutual Broadcasting System began broadcasting a radio version, with Andy Clyde as the sidekick (except for episodes 28 to 53 of the 105 episode series, when, for reasons unknown, he was replaced by several different radio actors).
+The Mutual Broadcasting System began broadcasting a radio version, with Andy Clyde as the sidekick (except for episodes 28 to 53 of the 105-episode series, when, for reasons unknown, he was replaced by several different radio actors).
 The show was syndicated from 1948 to 1950, then began broadcast on Mutual on January 1, 1950.
 At the end of September, the show moved to CBS Radio, where it ran until 1952.